 The procedure governing arbitration can be agreed between the parties, failing which the arbitral tribunal will have the power to decide upon the applicable procedure.
-However, there are some rules that are applicable whatever the applicable procedure, notably: (i) in international arbitration, the arbitral tribunal shall ensure that the parties are treated equally and shall uphold the principle of due process (Article 1509 of the CCP); and (ii) in both international and domestic arbitration, the arbitral tribunal is free to call upon any person to provide testimony (Article 1467 of CCP) and further both parties and arbitrators must act with rapidity and in good faith (Article 1464 of the CCP).
+However, there are some rules that are applicable in all cases, notably: (i) in international arbitration, the arbitral tribunal shall ensure that the parties are treated equally and shall uphold the principle of due process (Article 1509 of the CCP); (ii) in both international and domestic arbitration, the arbitral tribunal is free to call upon any person to provide testimony (Article 1467 of the CCP); and (iii) in both international and domestic arbitration, both parties and arbitrators must act expediently and in good faith (Article 1464 of the CCP).